smg-automotive/components-pkg/migration-guide.md

 ### State props

-The `is` prefix has been removed from form control props.
+The `is` prefix has been removed from all boolean props.
 State props like `isDisabled` and `isInvalid` have been renamed to `disabled` and `invalid`.

 #### Before